d-koppenhagen/k9n.dev/src/content/blog/2020-09-angular-schematics-common-helpers.md

   devTo: https://dev.to/dkoppenhagen/speed-up-your-angular-schematics-development-with-useful-helper-functions-1kb2
 ---

-# Speed up your Angular schematics development with useful helper functions

 Angular CLI schematics offer us a way to add, scaffold and update app-related files and modules.
 However, there are some common things we will probably want integrate in our schematics: updating your `package.json` file, adding or removing an Angular module or updating component imports.

 Currently, the way of authoring an Angular Schematic is documented [on angular.io](https://angular.io/guide/schematics-authoring).